MoCo-GHE-Admin/github-scripts/README.md

 optional arguments:
-  -h, --help            show this help message and exit --package PACKAGE     The package to search for.
+  -h, --help            show this help message and exit --pat-key PATKEY      key in .gh_pat.toml of the PAT to use --token TOKEN         use this PAT to access resources --package PACKAGE     The package to search for.
-  --orgini              use "orglist.ini" with the "orgs" entry with a csv
-                        list of all orgs to check --pat-key PATKEY      key in .gh_pat.toml of the PAT to use -v                    Verbose - Print out that we're waiting for rate limit reasons
-  -f                    Print out file level responses rather than repo level -t TIME               Time to sleep between searches, in seconds, should be
-                        10s or more
+  --orgini              use "orglist.ini" with the "orgs" entry with a csv list of all orgs to check -v                    Verbose - Print out that we're waiting for rate limit reasons -f                    Print out file level responses rather than repo level -t TIME               Time to sleep between searches, in seconds, should be 10s or more --language {Python,Javascript}
-  --language {Python,Javascript}
                         Language to search for dependency, default is Python
 ```

 ## `gh_file_search.py`
 ```
-usage: gh_file_search.py [-h] --query QUERY [--note-archive] [--orgini] [--pat-key PATKEY] [-v] [-f] [-t TIME] [orgs ...]
+usage: gh_file_search.py [-h] [--pat-key PATKEY] [--token TOKEN] --query QUERY [--note-archive] [--orgini] [-v] [-f] [-t TIME]
+                         [orgs ...]

-Get file search resuls for an org, returning repo list. e.g. if you want 'org:<ORGNAME> filename:<FILENAME> <CONTENTS>', then you just need 'filename:<FILENAME> <CONTENTS>' and then list the orgs to apply it to.
+Get file search results for an org, returning repo list. e.g. if you want 'org:<ORGNAME> filename:<FILENAME> <CONTENTS>', then you just need 'filename:<FILENAME> <CONTENTS>' and then list the orgs to apply it to.
 Note: There's a pause of ~10 seconds between org searches due to GitHub rate limits - add a -v if you want notice printed that it's waiting